aiidateam/disk-objectstore/README.md

   (e.g. storing 65536 empty files in the same folder took over 3 minutes to write and over 4 minutes to delete on a Mac SSD).

 - packing can be triggered by the user periodically.
-NOTE: currently, while packing, the repository should NOT be used.
+  It is even possible (to be stress tested, though) to pack while the object store is in use (this might temporarily impact read performance, though).
   This operation takes all loose objects and puts them in a controllable number of packs.
 The name of the packs is given by the first few letters of the UUID (by default: 2, so 256 packs in total; configurable).
 A value of 2 is a good balance